 The Cost of The G spot Augmentation/Amplification

-- The cost of the G spot Augmentation/Amplification will include professional fees for the physician, all the instruments, and medicines used for the procedure as well.
+The cost of the procedure will include professional fees for the physician, all the instruments, and medicines used for the procedure as well.
 Fees for laboratory work-up for other existing diseases that you may have is not included in the package.

-- On the day you plan to have the G spot Augmentation/Amplification, you have to refrain from drinking water or food for at least 6 hours prior to the procedure.
+- You have to refrain from drinking water or food for at least 6 hours prior to the procedure.

 - Before you go through the pre procedure processes, if you have more questions you will meet Dr. Vitasna for any additional information.
 In case of uncertainty, doubt and worry, or for being uncomfortable for any reason, you should postpone the procedure.

-- If you are a good candidate for the G spot Augmentation/Amplification, our medical staff will assess your vital signs, help you sign, and review the proper consent forms, which give us permission to perform the procedure on you.
+- If you are a good candidate for the procedure, our medical staff will assess your vital signs, help you sign, and review the proper consent forms, which give us permission to perform the procedure on you.
 Then a staff nurse will review the post-operative care instructions, which you need to do after the procedure, and will guide you through the process of payment.

 - After all these have been done, a staff member will accompany you to the operating theater.
 As you arrive in the operating theater, a staff nurse is going to check your information (name, birth date) and your vital signs, assist you to change into a gown, and provide you with an identity wristband. —Once everything is complete and in order, a nurse will take you to one of the operating rooms.